fastrgv/MATTA/README.md

 ------------------------------------------------------------------------
 ## Preparation Example

-If you have the "sox" command available, then CD to ~/testFiles/badFiles/ and try
+If you have the "sox" command available, then

-	soxi 24bit48kStereo.wav

-will display the properties of the WAV file.
-And

-	sox 24bit48kStereo.wav -b 16 niceMsg.wav channels 1 rate 8k
+	sox anyfile.wav -b 16 readable.wav channels 1 rate 8k

 will convert to the acceptible format.